 So one of the first thing we try to do is help men to talk.
 The way we do that is we give them some materials to study at home.
-And then they come back at the end of the week, and maybe you have 6 men, 8 men, 3 men together, and they discuss that material in a small group knowing each, being acquainted, they loosen up and begin to talk a little bit.
+And then they come back at the end of the week, and maybe you have 6 men, 8 men, 3 men together, and they discuss that material in a small group knowing each other, being acquainted, they loosen up and begin to talk a little bit.
 Then they get another lesson to take home.
 And again they come together a week later and discuss that material.
 And they do this week after week, and after about 6 months all of a sudden their eyes are open.
 They discover something, and they come to me, and it's happened several times, “Abe!
 I can do things that I could never do before.
 I can talk about Jesus.
 I always wanted to talk about Jesus.
 I felt guilty about not talking about Jesus, and now I can talk about Jesus”.
 And when these men begin to be able to talk about Jesus, everything changes.
 They go home and tell their wife about all the things they're studying.
 Next morning by the bus stop or in some other place they are looking for people who are coming.
 They are going to share with them about Jesus Christ.
-Because now they are ready, and they are overflowing with the and the joy of being able to share the thing that is the most precious to them.
+Because now they are ready, and they are overflowing with the enthusiasm and the joy of being able to share the thing that is the most precious to them.

 D. Transferability

-I mentioned the idea of transferability in , Ukrainian passing it on from one to another.
+I mentioned the idea of transferability in the beginning, with the example of Ukrainian MEN passing it on from one to another.
 Right now we are going to take a look at:

-Introducing & Transferring a Mentoring Ministry into Hands
+Introducing & Transferring a Mentoring Ministry into Local Hands

 How do you want to pass it on?
-How do you want to pass it on from one province to another province, from one city to another city, one church to another church?.
+How do you want to pass it on from one province to another province, from one city to another city, from one church to another church?
+What would you do if you had to go to another province or city? ---- ?
+How would you do it?
+That is the question we need to ask all our Church Planters.

 I want to begin by asking a question.
 A question that I would like each one of you for a moment to very seriously think about.
-I want to send you to Africa, and I have a job to do there.
+I want to send you to Africa, and I have a job for you to do there.
 I would like you to start a chain of 100 coffee shops.
 Are you ready?
 You like coffee, don't you?
 It's good, isn't it?
 Are you ready to get this started in Africa?
 What would you do, how would you begin?
 Anybody here want to volunteer?
 It's not quite so easy, is it?

-Well, that's we had to do when God called me to go to .
+Well, that's what we had to do when God called me to go to the Soviet Union.
 Praise God, Jesus Christ knew what He was doing.
 Jesus Christ set an example of training twelve men.
 Praise God He has already shown us what to do in Ukraine with 12 men.
-Praise God, He showed to my boss, my mission leader, to take 12 men to Russia.
-He said, “Abraham, why don't you take 12 men to Russia?”
+Praise God, He showed to my boss, my mission leader, to take 12 Ukrainian men to Russia.
+He said, “Abraham, why don't you take 12 Ukrainian men to Russia?”
 And that's exactly what we did.
-We 12 men and placed them throughout Russia, in different provinces
+We trained 12 Ukrainian men and placed them throughout Russia, in different provinces